openfl/OpenFLDevelopersGuide/using-the-textfield-class/formatting-text.md

 For CSS styles to take effect, the style sheet should be applied to the TextField object before the htmlText property is set.

 By design, a text field with a style sheet is not editable.
 If you have an input text field and assign a style sheet to it, the text field shows the properties of the style sheet, but the text field does not allow users to enter new text into it.
-Also, you cannot use the following ActionScript APIs on a text field with an assigned style sheet:
+Also, you cannot use the following Haxe APIs on a text field with an assigned style sheet:

 *   The TextField.replaceText() method
 *   The TextField.replaceSelectedText() method